BE!NASTY!

 I pride myself on simply being me--- not hiding or holding back any part of who I AM--- hence, the reason I use the name "BE!"
 I don't have to create a persona of being hard or a thug or anything like that.
 And that's no shade to those who portray that.
 But I know the authority and power I carry.
 And I'm a very broad soul, where I AM very spiritual, laid back, serious, and intuitive, but also very loud, engaging, friendly, comedic, and silly.
 I really do not think I can be defined by anything other than I AM... and so I BE!

-Why is there a distinguishing between BE! & NASTY!???
+Why is there a distinguishing between BE!NASTY! & Nasty On The Beats???

 Well, obviously I AM the same guy.
 But I've been doing this since college.
-I like to keep a separation between the two operations--- producing and emceeing, because as an emcee, I also work with other producers, and as a producer, other emcees, rappers, artists.
+I like to keep a separation between the two operations--- producing and emceeing--- because as an emcee, I also work with other producers, and as a producer, other emcees, rappers, artists.

 Why did you leave music and rapping when you did?